Use functions to build expressions that perform a variety of calculations and operations.

 Types of Functions

-The following function types are available for transforming your data.
+These function types are available for transforming your data.
 The type of data determines the functions you can use.
-See Data Types.
+Visit Data Types for more information.

 Conditional functions allow you to perform an action or calculation using an IF statement.
 Learn more in the Conditional Functions article.